Skip to content

 Short description

-Note: This solution addresses 403 errors that are related to Lambda authorizers that are configured for a REST API only.
+Note: This solution addresses 403 errors that are related to Lambda authorizers configured for a REST API only.
 For information about how to troubleshoot other types of 403 errors, see How do I troubleshoot HTTP 403 errors from API Gateway?

 • The AWS Identity and Access Management (IAM) policy document returned by the Lambda authorizer function explicitly denies access to the caller.